-Built upon the functionality and the capability of the 5000X (Greencreek) chipset, the X7DA8/X7DAE motherboard provides the performance and feature set required for dual processor-based servers with configuration options optimized for communications, presentation, storage, computation or database applications.
-The 5000X (Greencreek) chipset supports single or dual Xeon 64-bit dual core processor with front side bus speeds of up to 1.333 GHz.
-The chipset consists of the 5000X (Greencreek) Memory Controller Hub (MCH), the Enterprise South Bridge 2 (ESB2), and the I/O subsystem (PXH-V).
+Built upon the functionality and the capability of the 5000X chipset, the X7DAL-E motherboard provides the performance and feature set required for dual processor-based workstations with configuration options optimized for communications, presentation, storage, computation or database applications.
+The 5000X chipset supports a single or two Xeon 64-bit dual core processor(s) with front side bus speeds of up to 1333 MHz.
+The chipset consists of the 5000X Memory Controller Hub (MCH), and the Enterprise South Bridge 2 (ESB2).

-The 5000X (Greencreek) MCH chipset is designed for symmetric multiprocessing across two independent front side bus interfaces.
-Each front side bus uses a 64-bit wide, 1.333 GHz data bus that transfers data at 10.7 GB/sec. (for a total bandwidth of 21.3 GB/sec.)
-The MCH chipset connects up to 8 Fully Buffered DIMM modules, providing a total of 32.0 GB/s for DDR2 667/533 memory.
-The MCH chipset also provides three x8 PCI-Express and one x4 ESI interface to the ESB2.
-In addition, the 5000X (Greencreek) chipset offers a wide range of RAS features, including memory interface ECC, x4/x8 Single Device Data Correction, CRC, parity protection, memory mirroring and memory sparing.
+The 5000X MCH chipset is designed for symmetric multiprocessing across two independent front side bus interfaces.
+Each front side bus uses a 64-bit wide, 1333 MHz data bus.
+The MCH chipset connects up to six Fully Buffered DIMM modules, providing a total memory of up to 24.0 GB/s.
+In addition, the 5000X chipset offers a wide range of RAS features, including memory interface ECC, x4/x8 Single Device Data Correction, CRC, parity protection, memory mirroring and memory sparing.

-Xeon Dual Core Processor Features
+The Xeon Dual Core Processor Features

-Designed to be used with conjunction of the 5000X (Greencreek) chipset, the Xeon Dual Core Processors provide a feature set as follows:
+Designed to be used with conjunction of the 5000X chipset, the Xeon dual core Processor provides a feature set as follows: